oniony/TMSU/README.md

   * It is now possible to tag a broken symbolic link: instead of an error this will now be reported as a warning.
   * It is now possible to remove tags with values via the VFS.
-  * Subcommands can now be read from standard input by passing an argument of '-'.
+  * Subcommands can be read from standard input by passing an argument of '-'.
-  * TMSU will now automatically use a database in .tmsu/db in working directory or any parent.
+  * TMSU will now automatically use a local database in .tmsu/db in working directory or any parent.
+The new 'init' subcommand allows a new local database to be initialized.
+See [Switching Databases](https://github.com/oniony/wiki/Switching%23Databases).
   * Paths are now stored relative to the .tmsu directory's parent rather than as absolute paths.
 This allows a branch of the filesystem to be moved around, shared or archived whilst preserving the tagging information.
+Existing absolute paths can be converted by running a manual repair:

+        tmsu repair --mnaual / /

-  * Added 'config' command to view and amend settings.
+  * Added 'config' subcommand to view and amend settings.
   * The 'help' subcommand now wraps textual output to fit the terminal.
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
   * TMSU can now be built without the Makefile.